skills/migrate-ado-repository/.github/steps/1-step.md

 <details>
 <summary>Having trouble? 🤷</summary><br/>

-- Double-check that your token and organization URL are correct
+- Double-check that your organization URL is correct
 - If you get permission errors, verify your token has the right scopes and run the command again

 </details>